nightscout/minimed-connect-to-nightscout/README.md

 ## Notes

-Besides PhantomJS, there are dependencies on [CasperJS][casper] (for nicer interaction with PhantomJS) and [Rusha][rusha] (for crypto to authenticate with Nightscout).
-Since this is neither a Node module nor runnable with Node, they are included in the repo under `vendor` instead of adding a dependency on npm.

 [File an issue] if you'd like to give feedback, request an enhancement, or report a bug.
 Pull requests are welcome.

 ## Disclaimer